What is an injury and compensation trust?

 Parents, siblings or friends of the beneficiary who are over 18 years of age and an Australian resident can be a trustee.

-A professional Trustee Company such as State Trustees, or a corporation that specialises in legal, accounting or financial planning may also be appointed.
+They can also choose a trustee company, such as State Trustees, or a legal, accounting or financial planning organisation.

 What can the trust funds be used for?

-All expenditure from the trust must benefit the beneficiary.
-When a request for funds is made, the trustee should consider:
+All spending from the trust must benefit the beneficiary.
+When funds are requested, the trustee should think about:

-- The amount of funds in the trust and how long the trust funds need to last
+- how much is in the trust and how long the funds need to last

 We're here to help you every step of the way